-BLOOM is pleased to announce the winner and finalists for its 2014 Chapbook Prize for Poetry.
+BLOOM is pleased to announce the winners of its 2014 Chapbook Prize for Nonfiction and Fiction.

 Judge Thomas Glave has chosen “Sixes and Sevens” by Bonnie J. Morris for the 2014 BLOOM Nonfiction Chapbook Prize.
 Morris will receive 25 copies of the chapbook and a $100 honorarium.

 Judge’s citation: “Sixes and Sevens displays an often sophisticated, wry wit, an awareness of the larger world beyond a child’s/young person’s [sometimes] solipsistic universe, and handles with quiet deftness and confidence issues of ethnic, racial, cultural, religious, and gender difference (and sometimes class difference as well), without ever becoming didactic.
 Stylistically and structurally, too, the work ventures into intriguing territory.”

 Bonnie J. Morris is in her 20th year on the faculty of the women’s studies program at George Washington University, where she teaches a lesbian history and culture course in addition to women’s history special topics.
 Dr. Morris is the author of twelve books, three of which–Eden Built By Eves (Alyson, 1999), Girl Reel (Coffee House Press, 2000), and Revenge of the Women’s Studies Professor (Indiana, 2009) were Lambda Literary Award finalists.
 During winter 2014, she was featured on C-SPAN Book TV’s In-Depth Author Profile; and in summer 2014 she won a 10-day residency at the Hedgebrook retreat for women writers.
 She may be contacted at Seroquel toronto.